Year-long Nature School

 Spring Break – Mar 15 to 25 (return Mar 28)

 An optional fourth day takes place on Wednesday at Camp Capilano.
 Kids enrolled with Island Discovery (IDLC) can take part on this day.
 The day is a mix of academic study, field trips, and outdoor learning.
-There’s no additional program cost for this day, aside from field trip fees and room rental fees.
+There is a small additional fee for the rental of the site, split among all the parents that is determined at the beginning of the year.
 The teacher is hired by IDLC, in collaborating with Soaring Eagle.
 Wednesday is the only optional day.
 All other days have required attendance.

 What Families are Saying